 What happens after a hold is placed depends on the exact reason for the hold:

-If the hold was placed because of a crime that DHS believes makes you deportable, you will be transferred to federal custody and removal proceedings initiated.
+If the hold was placed because of a crime on your record that ICE believes makes you deportable, you will be transferred to federal custody and removal proceedings initiated.

-If the hold was placed because there was a prior order of removal against you, or a current pending order, again, you will be transferred to federal custody and likely deported without having the chance for a hearing -- unless a lawyer can intercede quickly and find grounds upon which to request a "motion to reopen" your case.
+If the hold was placed because there was a prior order of removal against you, or a current pending order, again, you will be transferred to federal custody and likely deported without having the chance for a hearing—unless a lawyer can intercede quickly and find grounds upon which to file a "motion to reopen" your case.